0xPolygon/polygon-edge-docs/docs/get-started/set-up-ibft-on-the-cloud.md

 ---
-id: howto-set-ibft-on-the-cloud
+id: set-up-ibft-on-the-cloud
-title: How to set up IBFT on the cloud
+title: Set up IBFT network on the cloud
 ---

 :::info This guide is for mainnet or testnet setups